NIPE-SYSTEMS/project-game/CONVENTIONS.md

 #### part of the module

 A module can be splitted into multiple parts.
 The parts are summarized in a single module file.
 If a part has multiple words the words are separated by `_`-characters.
 An example function name can be found in the next paragraph.
+The part can be omitted if the module only has one part.

 #### action to perform